modelsbymike3d/arbootcamp-site/_tutorials/lens-studio-beginner-beauty/300-color-correction.md

 ---
 title: "Color Corrections"
-description: "A color correction is a nice way to enhance the look and feel of your lens.
+description: "Add a color correction or LUT to enhance the feel of your lens!
+A color correction is a nice way to enhance the look and feel of your lens.
 Color corrections are controlled by lookup tables, or LUTs for short."
-image: /images/tutorials/lens-studio-beginner-beauty/color-correction/thumbnail.jpg
+image: /images/tutorials/lens-studio-beginner-beauty/color-corrections/thumbnail.jpg
-path: lens-studio-beginner-beauty/color-correction
+path: lens-studio-beginner-beauty/color-corrections
 software: "Lens Studio"
 software_version: "4.1.1"
 author: "Michael Porter"